 OAKS GATEWAY SUITES

 Oaks Gateway Studios is located near the Maritime Museum, just across the bridge from the CBD.
 Suites are clean and modern, and the building features a jacuzzi and infinity pool looking towards the harbour.

 2 Dibbs Street, South Townsville

-The Rambutan is both a trendy hotel & backpackers hostel, which means it's great for any budget.
+The Rambutan is a trendy, yet affordable hotel located within walking distance of The Strand.
 The accommodation features a lovely pool area, a great rooftop restaurant and a downstairs cafe.

 113-119 Flinders Street, Townsville CBD